 The analysis per flag is shown in Table 6.
-A reduction in the number of port calls (worldwide) is observed for most of the EU-MS flagged fleets; the highest decreases in traffic (in percentage terms, comparing 2021 with 2019) are observed for ships flying the flags of Belgium, Croatia, Spain and Greece.
+A reduction in the number of port calls (worldwide) is observed for most of the EU-MS flagged fleets; the highest decreases in traffic (in percentage terms, comparing 2021 with 2019) are observed for ships flying the flags Belgium, Bulgaria, and Croatia.
+Latvia continues showing a very significant increase this month, compared with the homologous month in 2019.